Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit

-In this Letter we develop a scaling theory for the metal-insulator transition in the quantum limit of a 3D topological insulator under strong magnetic fields.
-Our theory agrees well with the recent experiments~\cite{Tangfd19}.
+In this Letter, we develop a scaling theory for the metal-insulator transition in the quantum limit of a 3D topological insulator under strong magnetic fields (see \Fig{FigGaOp}).
+Our theory agrees well with recent experiments~\cite{Tangfd19}.
 The quantum phase transition is governed by universal relations described by critical exponents~\cite{Vojta03} [\Fig{FigQCR}(a)], corresponding to various instabilities and universal classes \cite{Wegner76,Abrahams79,McMillan81,Stafford93,Huckestein95,Dobrosavljevi97,Pelissetto02,Loehneysen07}.
 With the help of a renormalization-group calculation, we find the dynamical critical exponents $z$ and correlation length exponents $\nu$ for the candidate instabilities.
 Based on them, we build the scaling relations of the resistivity to temperature and magnetic field, described by a critical exponent $\xi$.
-We find $\xi$ for five cases [Tab. \ref{tab:xi}].
-By comparing with the experimentally measured $\xi=5.5$~\cite{Tangfd19}, we conclude that the insulating ground state is a charge density wave not only driven by electron-phonon interactions but also requiring strong electron-electron interactions and back-scattering disorder.
+We find $\xi$ for five cases (Table \ref{tab:xi}).
+By comparing with the experimentally measured $\xi=5.5$~\cite{Tangfd19}, we conclude that the insulating ground state is a charge-density wave not only driven by electron-phonon interactions but also requiring strong electron-electron interactions and backscattering disorder.
+We also propose a current-scaling experiment for further verification, by fitting the dynamical critical exponent and correlation length exponent.
 Our theory will be helpful for the emergent territory of 3D metal-insulator transitions under strong magnetic fields.